 Of the three types of snakes living in the Netherlands, the viper is the only venomous snake.
 It’s also the smallest snake of the three, reaching up to 65 centimeters in length (2.1 ft).

 The grass snake is the largest snake inhabiting the Netherlands and can reach a length of up to 1.30 meters (4.2 ft.).
-Of the three types of snakes in the Netherlands you are most likely to encounter a grass snake, as it lives around waters and sometimes ends up in the inhabited areas, and has been found every now and then in cities.
+Of the three types of snakes in the Netherlands, you are most likely to encounter a grass snake, as it lives around waters and sometimes ends up in inhabited areas and has been found every now and then in cities.

-As the Dutch name suggests (ringslang), the grass snake can be recognized by the colorful rings around its neck, which is yellow and black and is located just behind its head.
+As the Dutch name suggests (ring slang), the grass snake can be recognized by the colorful rings around its neck, which are yellow and black and are located just behind its head.
 In contrast to the viper, the grass snake has round pupils and keeled scales.

 You don’t have to be afraid of the grass snake, as it rarely bites and will try to flee when it senses danger.
 When fleeing is no longer an option, the grass snake pretends to be dead.
 It’ll lie on his back, turn his pupils away and hold its mouth open with his tongue sticking out.

 As a last resort, the grass snake has another trick up its sleeve.
 It releases an extremely smelly liquid in hopes of its attacker letting go.

 The smooth snake is the rarest of the three snakes in the Netherlands.
 The smooth snake grows up to 70 centimeters (2.2 ft.) in length and is absolutely not dangerous.

 You can recognize the smooth snake by its gray-brown color and dark spots on its back.
 On top of its head, there is a brown spot, which looks a bit like a crown.
 The smooth snake's eyes are yellow and have round pupils.